 First, What is Food Cost?

 As simple as food cost sounds in theory, it’s can be that difficult to measure in practice.
-The process of food costing takes a lot of dedication, organization, and mindfulness.
+The process of food costing takes a lot of dedication, organization, mindfulness, and gathering data from your restaurant POS.
 Despite the challenges, food costing can and should be done.

 Budgeting is the First Step to Calculating Food Cost Percentage